 As for the chrysanthemum , I used the better graded chrysanthemum flower, Gongju (贡菊), which has smaller and more compact petals.
 These dried flowers are usually packed and sold at any Chinese medical halls or Asian supermarkets for S$5 – $7 a packet.
 Another type of white chrysanthemum (杭白菊) which has bigger petals is good, too.
 Its main benefit is to aid for better eye sight, while the one I used is mainly to clear the ‘heatiness’ in the body, and it is less sweet but stronger in taste.
 The usual yellow chrysanthemum (野黄菊) which yields slight bitterness aftertaste, is also fine to use.
 Generally, all types are good and beneficial to be consumed, but my personal preference is the small ‘Gongju’, which deemed the best suitable for making jellies.

-I am happy for those who received flowers and gifts from your boy/ girl friend, hubby/ wife, lover, suitors, friends, children and even siblings.
+I would be happy for those who received flowers and gifts from your loved ones.

 If you haven’t prepared or bought anything in return, I guess there are always places and gifts available for last minutes purchase.
-However, if you wish to do something handmade, you better take leave from work and start preparing it now, or do it really quick and simple one, like what I have posted here!
+However, if you wish to do something handmade, you better start preparing it soon, or do it really quick and simple one, like what I have posted here!

 “It’s the super low-fat Honey Peachie Grass Jelly!”